DeliSauce/Fibonacci_144/README.md

 [Fibonacci (wikipedia)][Wikipedia]
 [Wikipedia]: https://en.wikipedia.org/wiki/Fibonacci_number

-### Goal
-Slide the numbered blocks into each other to create new blocks with higher values.
-The player wins if they can get to 144 before the board fills up with blocks.

 ### Gameplay
 Each game starts with 2 randomly placed blocks.
 Pressing the arrow keys on the keyboard (up, down, left, right), pushes all of the blocks on the game board in that direction.
 The blocks will slide as far as possible and will stop only upon coming in contact with the edge of the board or another block.
 If the act of sliding causes two blocks with sequential Fibonacci numbers to collide, they will reduce to one block with the next value in the sequence.
 After each turn a new block will be randomly added to the board.